I Feel Like My Friendships Are Becoming More Transactional

 I grew up watching family members and relatives race to grab the cheque as soon as it was set on the table, refusing to let guests pay.
 This is the mentality of many Asian households.
 Small gestures that show you've got their backs, with no expectation of anything in return.

-Lately I’ve noticed that these bonds have started to become a lot more transactional, with people seeing each other less as true connections and more as resources.
+Lately, I’ve noticed that these bonds have started to become a lot more transactional, with people seeing each other less as true connections and more as resources.
 This is particularly focused on financial interactions.
-"Venmo culture" has become a big thing in the US (Venmo is a mobile payment service used in the US, similar to PayPal).
+"Venmo culture" has become a big thing lately in the US (Venmo is a mobile payment service, similar to Beemit or PayPal).
 People on Twitter have been talking about how friends now nickel and dime each other for the smallest transactions.
 User Regina Dennis is typical in pointing out, "Someone once Venmo’d me for buying them a $2 bottle of water and I wanted to scream."

 Joe, another Twitter user, had an even wilder experience: "I have a friend who has counted how many mozzarella sticks I had compared to what he had and divided [the] $10 appetiser according[ly].
 It’s insane."